0%

 Once you have done this, Google Analytics will begin collecting data from your website, allowing you to dissect it in various ways.

-Several guides and tutorials are available online to assist you in setting up Google Analytics.
+Several guides and tutorials are available online to help you set up Google Analytics.
 Set up goals, which are specific interactions or benchmarks you want users to complete, such as making a purchase, filling out a contact form, or spending a certain amount of time on a particular page.

 Key Metrics to Monitor